Azerbaijan Country Commercial Guide

 Overview

-Azerbaijan is positioning itself as a logistics hub for East-West trade in the region through major infrastructure investments.
-The completion of the Baku-Tbilisi-Kars railway and the expansion of Alat Port are increasing capacity for the transit route for trade between East, Central, and South Asia and Europe.
-Azerbaijan has also vastly expanded its air cargo facilities with cold storage and a modern general cargo terminal at the Heydar Aliyev International Airport in Baku.
-These air cargo facilities will complement Azerbaijan’s investments in road, port, and rail infrastructure.
+Azerbaijan is positioning itself as a regional logistics hub for East-West trade through significant infrastructure investments.
+The expansion of the Baku-Tbilisi-Kars (BTK) railway and of the Port of Baku are substantially increasing the capacity of the transit route linking East, Central, and South Asia with Europe.
+Additionally, Azerbaijan has expanded its air cargo facilities at Heydar Aliyev International Airport in Baku, including a cold storage facility and a modern general cargo terminal.
+These facilities complement investments in road, port, and rail infrastructure, enhancing multimodal connectivity.
+A new private air cargo airport in the Alat Free Economic Zone (AFEZ) is also expected to open to cargo and private flights in 2027.

-The groundbreaking ceremony for the Alat Free Economic Zone (AFEZ), located 40 miles south of the capital of Baku, next to the International Trade Seaport, occurred on July 1, 2021.
-In July 2023, 60 hectares were opened for business.
+AFEZ, located 40 miles south of the capital of Baku, opened in 2023.
 The zone, covering an area of 850 hectares, aims to develop Azerbaijan’s non-oil sector exports by attracting foreign investors.
 AFEZ is the focal point for the Government of Azerbaijan’s efforts to attract and grow value-added manufacturing activity for export.
 Investing companies are required to export at least 75 percent of their manufactured goods.
 AFEZ has unique government-approved legislation, which allows it to offer a range of incentives and advantages that are not available at any other location in the country, including exemptions from taxes and customs duties, as well as a self-regulated arbitration process.
 The government also established a new Alat Free Economic Zone Authority (AFEZA), which is responsible for all aspects of promotion, client facilitation, approvals, licensing, and client development.
 AFEZ currently has seven investors in various phases of development.
 As of the publishing of this guide, no company has started manufacturing.

 Freight forwarders, logistics/supply chain developers, and managers may find opportunities as Azerbaijan continues investing in logistics infrastructure.